origo-labs/separate-then-together/README.md

 ## Key Features

-- 📄 **Automated Reporting**: Generate professional Design Documents from chat history
+- 📄 **Automated Reporting**: Generate professional Design Documents with Tables of Contents and session metadata
+- 🚀 **Smart Caching**: Persists LLM-generated summaries to JSON for ultra-fast report regeneration
 - 🎭 **Persona Selection**: Automatic selection of dissimilar personas using embedding-based cosine similarity
 - 🔄 **Multiple Strategies**: Separate, Collaborative, and Separate-Then-Together modes
 - 🤖 **OpenAI-Compatible**: Works with OpenAI, Ollama, OpenRouter, and other compatible APIs
-- 📊 **Rich Output**: Export results to JSON or Markdown
+- 📊 **Rich Output**: Export results to JSON and/or Markdown
 - 🧪 **Research-Ready**: Modular architecture for experimentation
 - ✅ **Type-Safe**: Full type hints and Pydantic validation